devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ### The Widget Tree

 When working with Flutter, you will inevitably stumble over the term *Widget Tree*, but what exactly does it mean?
 A UI in flutter is nothing more then a tree of nested Widgets.
 Let’s have a look at the Widget Tree for our example from Figure 1.
 Note the card Widgets on the right hand side of the diagram.
-You can see how the code from Snippet 1 translates to Widgets in the Widget Tree.
+You can see how the code from Codesnippt 5 translates to Widgets in the Widget Tree.

 ![Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//.images/wisgen-widget-tree.PNG)